 Lakhon Mein Aik (1967) sees Ara play a Hindu girl who falls for a Muslim boy (Ejaz Durrani) from Pakistan but is forced to marry a Hindu BSF officer (Mustafa Qureshi) in India.
 This Indo-Pak love story, scripted by Zia Sarhadi, is regarded by Pakistani critics and film historians as one of the best and most balanced films to come out of Pakistan and said to be the inspiration for Raj Kapoor’s Henna (1991).
 Anyone seeing the film from the Indian side would not agree and find the film unabashedly biased.
 However, no one either side of the border can deny that the highlight of the film is its fantastic musical score wonderfully composed by Nisar Bazmi with Noor Jehan at her melodic best.

-And now, not one but two songs from the same film, because both these songs are beautifully composed by Nashad and rendered amazingly well by Noor Jehan.
-The film is Salgirah (1969) that stars Shamim Ara with Waheed Murad.
+And now one from Salgirah (1969) that stars Shamim Ara with Waheed Murad.
 Salgirah sees Ara in fine form as a woman who was separated from her parents when as a little girl, she stepped out of a temporary halted train to get her doll that had fallen out only to have the train start and leave alone without her.
 She becomes a well-known radio singer, Shabana, and events take a dramatic turn when she is arrested and tried for murder only to be acquitted.
 And of course, happily reunited with her family.
 The first song is this lovely melody that Shabana sings at the radio station.
 The song’s beginning words, Meri Zindagi Hai Nagma Meri Zindagi Tarana, could well be a reflection of Noor Jehan’s own musical philosophy.
+It is a beautiful composition by Rashad.

-And finally, we end with another lovely party song featuring Noor Jehan and Shamim Ara in combination, this time from Bewafa (1970), again with Waheed Murad as her co-star.
+Finally, we end with another lovely song featuring Noor Jehan and Shamim Ara in combination, this time from Bewafa (1970), again with Waheed Murad as her co-star.